Observing cities as a complex system: Scaling infrastructure of cities

 \subsection{The Line in Saudi Arabia}

-{ Saudi Arabia plans to construct a new city, home to 9 million people, called The Line.
+{ Saudi Arabia plans to construct a new city, called The Line, home to 9 million people.
 The most relevant aspect is its form, a line with a surprising length of 170 km, enough to travel from the East to the West coast of Italy \cite{prieto2023arguments}.
 It aims to host millions in a footprint of only 34 km$^2$.
 Unlike any other city, The Line is conceptually a straight line stretching from the Red Sea, 170 km East.
-The whole city is planned to be composed of two unbroken and joint lines of 500 m high skyscrapers and a width of 200 m.
-The buildings in The Line will be taller than the Empire State Building and all constructions in Europe, Africa and Latin America (Figure \ref{TheLine}).
+The whole city is planned to consist of two unbroken, jointed lines of 500 m-high skyscrapers, each 200 m wide.
+The buildings in The Line will be taller than the Empire State Building and all constructions in Europe, Africa, and Latin America (Figure \ref{TheLine}).

 }

 { In The Line, we can consider the whole concept as a single building (so $B_L = 1$ building), with a surface of 34 km\textsuperscript{2} (so $A_L = 34$ km\textsuperscript{2}), with a maximum distance of 170 km from one extreme to the other (so $M_L = 170$ km).
 The Elongation of The Line is